 What advice can Mr. and Mrs. Ferrer share to their fellow Kumon parents?

 DO NOT QUIT, DO NOT GIVE UP.
 Just continue what you have started.
-As parents and decision-makers, we should always motivate, equip, empower, and encourage our children especially when we see them facing difficulties in their Kumon study.
+As parents and decision-makers, we should always motivate, equip, empower, and encourage our children, especially when facing difficulties in their Kumon study.
 As the Bible says in Galatians 6:9, “Let us not become weary in doing good.
 For at the proper time, we will reap harvest if we do not give up.”